 The emails I send end up in the SPAM folders of my recipients!

-If your emails are delivered but they end up in the SPAM folders of your recipients, it is very likely due to a bad configuration (or an absence of configuration) of either your SPF DNS record or your DKIM DNS record, or both.
+If your (non SPAM) emails get delivered but end up in your recipients SPAM folders, this is most likely due to a misconfiguration (or lack thereof) of your DNS SPF record or your DNS DKIM record, or both.

-To fix this, please see "How do I know if my DNS is set correctly?".
+To fix your DNS setup, please see "How do I know if my DNS is set correctly?".

 How do I know if my DNS is set correctly?

-If you've haven't validated your MX record yet, please visit https://postale.io/fr/configure/yourdomain.com to validate your MX record first (replace yourdomain.com with your actual domain name).
+If you've haven't verified your MX record yet, please visit https://postale.io/fr/configure/yourdomain.com to verify your MX record first (replace yourdomain.com with your actual domain name).

-Once your MX record is validated, login to the admin interface (with a domain administrator account) and click on the DNS diagnostic button in your domain page.
+Once your MX record is verified, login to the admin panel with an administrator address and click on the DNS diagnostic button in your domain page.
 This will show you everything you need to know about your domain DNS settings and what you need to fix.

 What's a DNS, and why do I need to configure it?

-The main DNS record for emails is called an "MX" record.
+The main DNS record for emails is called an "MX" (Mail eXchange) record.
 For websites, it's called an "A" record.
 There are many more records for different purposes.
-To configure your DNS properly, please visit our DNS configuration guide.

 Are SPF, DKIM, and DMARC records required?